VIDITeaching/ECS272-Fall2023/Homework1/README.md

 # Homework 1: Static Visualizations with Observable Notebook
 In this homework, you will be getting familiar with visualizations using [Observable Notebook](https://observablehq.com/).
 Your task is to create at least three visualizations from a dataset of your choice, then present two or more insights dervied from your work.
 Observable introduces the notebook paradigm to JavaScript projects.
-If you are familiar with Jupyter notebooks, this is the equivalent with JavaScript instead of Python.
+If you are familiar with Jupyter notebooks, this is the equivalent to JavaScript instead of Python.

 This is an individual assignment, so you may not work in groups.
 Your final submission will take the form of a report, including the visualizations you will create and the description of the insights you will gain from your visualizations.